Guest0x0/coqoune/README.md

 You can open new kakoune clients to display them alongside the main buffer, using i3, tmux or your tool of choice.

-Note that only one coqoune instance can existper kakoune session.
+Note that only one coqoune instance can exist per kakoune session.

 Once coqoune is started,
 you can perform various commands provided by coqoune.